Deceased Taxpayers – Selling Real Property that is Part of the Decedent's Estate

 - Copies of documents related to the sale of property

-For help with requesting a discharge involving estate or gift tax liabilities, submit your discharge application using IRS Form 4422, Application for Certificate Discharging Property Subject to Estate Tax Lien.
+For help with requesting a discharge involving any estate or gift tax liabilities, submit your discharge application using IRS Form 4422, Application for Certificate Discharging Property Subject to Estate Tax Lien to the IRS’s Advisory Estate Tax Lien Group for processing.
 The instructions attached to Form 4422 include a list of required documentation to send with your application and where to send it.
 Please be sure to include your contact information and authorization to represent the estate with the application in case we need to discuss it with you.

 Submit your application at least 45 days before the transaction date that the certificate of discharge is needed.
 Doing so will allow sufficient time for review, determination, notification and furnishing of any applicable documents by the transaction date.
 Applications will be processed in accordance with discharge provisions in IRC § 6325(c), Treasury Regulation 301.6325-1(c) and IRM 5.12.10, Lien Related Certificates.